storj/docs/app/dcs/third-party-tools/pixelfed/page.md

 docId: SboATM5Y5-lWay0Zg-k4T
 redirects:
   - /dcs/SboA-pixelfed
+metadata:
+  title: Configuring PixelFed with Storj
+  description:
+    Detailed guide on configuring PixelFed with Storj, with steps including creating a Storj bucket, generating S3 compatible and linksharing credentials, and setting up the PixelFed environment.
 ---

 We have a webinar walking you through it, but you can also refer to the steps below: